clicknium/clicknium-docs/doc/api/python/exceptions/timeoutoperationerror.md

 - extends: [BaseError](./doc/api/python/exceptions/baseerror.md)

-**TimeoutOperationError is raised when certain operation is terminated due to timeout.**
+**TimeoutOperationError is raised when a certain operation is not completed within given time.**

 ## Constructor<!-- {docsify-ignore} -->
 - [message](#message)